 The COVID-19 situation is fluid.
 Please follow your medical care provider’s advice for care.
-We have also hosted a COVID-19 and CCM webinar with Dr. Issam Awad and Dr. Kelly Flemming to help inform.
 If you are a cavernous angioma (CCM) patient who has tested positive for COVID-19 infection, please join the CCM COVID-19 Registry for our joint study with the University of Chicago and Mayo Clinic.

 Consensus Statement by the Angioma Alliance Scientific Advisory Board Regarding COVID-19 and Cavernous Angiomas

 The Angioma Alliance Scientific Advisory Board continues to monitor any specific reports or emerging concerns about COVID-19 and cavernous angiomas.
 To date, there is no evidence that cavernous angioma patients will be affected differently by this pandemic than other patients of similar age, medical co-morbidities, and levels of disability.
 We are aware of reports of stroke in young patients, excessive clotting, and other neurologic manifestation of COVID-19, but it remains unclear how these may impact cavernous angioma patients specifically.